TwistingTwists/obsidian-tools/you - interview.md

 - user personas you have worked with?
 	-

+What are different user personas you have worked with?
-tinymesh
+- tinymesh
-mathocart
+- mathocart
-australia team
+- australia team

-How did you know -- you were successful twith the project?
+How did you know -- you were successful with the project?
-- success metric
+- success metrics for your projects in past?
+	- FREELANCE
+		- users don't talk about my product when I talk to them-- that's a baseline that it is not bad.
+		- they mention that 'it works' - nothing fancy. just like flipkart :p
+	- JOB
+		- GenStateMachine -- packet drop rate -- down. more data transfer reliably
+		- Caching in API -- request timeout
+	- Debugging issues on job?
+		- stack -
+			- Grafana loki tempo
+			- aws cloudwatch
+		- examples
+			- postgres instance timeout for query >30s query processing time -- 1 billion record scan / aggregate -- (todo recheck the time) -- pagination for those queries
+			- caching for

 At stord - engineer own code from dev to deployment -- supporting code and deployment

-- troubleshooting
+- troubleshooting / debugging how?
 	- systemic bugs
 	- OTP bug
 	-